Victor Hedman Game Preview: Lightning vs. Penguins

-Victor Hedman and the Tampa Bay Lightning will face the Pittsburgh Penguins at 7:00 PM ET on Thursday, at Amalie Arena.
-Fancy a bet on Hedman?
-We have numbers and figures to assist you.
+Victor Hedman and the Tampa Bay Lightning will play the Pittsburgh Penguins at 7:00 PM ET on Wednesday, at Amalie Arena.
+Prop bets for Hedman in that upcoming Lightning-Penguins matchup are available, so check out our stats to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.